thuml/iTransformer/README.md

 ## Introduction

-😊 **iTransformer** is repurposed on the vanilla Transformer that regards independent time series as tokens to capture multivariate correlations by self-attention and utilize layernorm and feed-forward network to learn better series-global representations for forecasting.
+😊 **iTransformer** is repurposed on vanilla Transformer that regards independent time series as tokens to capture multivariate correlations by attention and utilize layernorm and feed-forward network to learn better representations for forecasting.

 🏆 iTransformer takes an **overall lead** in complex time series forecasting tasks to solve the pain points of Transformer modeling time series data.